January to June, 2025

 Open Call

-We don’t know what the Imaginary Institute is, or what will happen.
-Because the Imaginary Institute doesn’t exist.
+We don’t know what the Imaginary Institute is - or what will, could, or should, happen within it - because the Imaginary Institute doesn’t exist.
 Currently, it’s a rumour.
+Like imagination itself, it lives at the threshold between what is and what could be.

 The Imaginary Institute replaces the logic of productivity with the logic of play, and the drive to win with the desire to keep the play going, together, for everyone’s sake.
-Acknowledging that play’s seemingly inessential qualities are, in fact, essential, the Imaginary Institute is a serious, yet delightfully absurd, attempt to cultivate the free-thinking space for new ideas to emerge.
+Acknowledging that play’s seemingly inessential qualities are, in fact, essential, the Imaginary Institute is a serious, yet delightfully absurd, attempt to cultivate a free-thinking space for new ideas to emerge.
 The Imaginary Institute reinvigorates the fallow ground of our collective imagination.
 It’s a place where time can be spent listening, understanding, cultivating, and tending to, a complex system of relationships and ideas, nurturing a web of connections, thereby creating fertile common ground in which new ideas can emerge.

 The Imaginary Institute is self-organising and open-ended.
 Surfing on the dynamics of a complex adaptive network of imaginations, shaped by the frictions and synergies between diverse forms of knowledge and creativity, different differences that make a difference.
 It emerges through the interactions and collaborations between participants, adapting to their needs, curiosities, and unique practices.

 The Imaginary Institute is not anti-real.
 Like imagination, it is co-extensive with the real.
 It invites us to hold our normative world lightly, to explore new connections and chance encounters, and to question fixed patterns.
 It recognises the necessity of a space for playing with reality together, to propel the real in new directions.
 While focused initially on cultivating protocols for collective imagination, the Imaginary Institute also affords these formulations the possibility to take shape as tangible collaborative projects in art, science, technology, and beyond, bridging the imaginary and the real.
 While exploring how our collective imagination can be most effectively applied, envisioning, perhaps, future institutions of the collective imaginary.
-Afterall all institutions were, at one time, imaginary.
+Afterall, all institutions were, at one time, imaginary.

 The Imaginary Institute can be seen as a collaborative artwork, a shared research object, where form follows function in the spirit of institution-as-social-sculpture, durational participatory performance, and artscience.

-How it works
+How does it work?

-The Imaginary Institute is initiated by Orion Maxted, Damien Rudd and Loretta Mesiti of Systems At Play at the ArtScience department of the Center Leo Apostel, Vrije Universiteit Brussel.
 We are also collaborating with partner organisations who will co-host the Imaginary Institute.
 If you’d like to host a session of the Imaginary Institute at your institution, please get in touch.

 From January to July 2025, we will run a pilot series of monthly 2-day symposia to collectively imagine the Imaginary Institute together.
 This series will all take place in Brussels.
 There is currently no online option, although we are open to exploring this idea.